 Fiat 124 Spider 1968-1978

-The 124 Spider debuted in 1966, winning immediate praise from critics.
+The Fiat 124 Spider debuted in 1966, immediately winning praise from critics.
 Standard equipment included a twin-cam 4-cylinder motor, five-speed manual transmission, and four-wheel disc brakes.
 The stylish body was built by Pininfarina, the same people that designed the original Nash-Healey, Alfa Romeo Giulietta Spider, and the Ferrari 250 GT.

-With a wheelbase of 90 inches, Spider suspension was conventional for the day.
-Independent coil-over struts were fitted up front, and the solid rear axle used radius rods and a transverse link, which helped prevent axle wind-up during heavy braking and acceleration.
+Riding on a wheelbase of 90 inches, the Spider's suspension was conventional for the day.
+Independent coil-over struts were fitted up front, with a solid rear axle.
+The early A-series used two trailing links and a torque tube.
 During 1968, the rear suspension was revised with upper and lower radius arms, and the original torque-tube driveshaft was replaced by a conventional driveshaft.

-Unlike most sports cars of the Sixties and Seventies, interior accommodations are surprisingly roomy.
-Anyone above average height would feel cramped in most classic British roadsters, but not so in a Spider.
+Unlike most sports cars of the sixties and seventies, interior accommodations were surprisingly roomy.
+Anyone above average height would feel cramped in most classic British roadsters, but not so in a Fiat Spider.
 The seats go back far enough, and if there's two people in the car, you're not touching shoulders.
-Trunk space is excellent, and the convertible top, which can be raised or lowered at a stoplight, is virtually leak-free.
+Trunk space is excellent, and the convertible top, which can be raised or lowered at a stoplight, was virtually leak-free.

 Fiat Twin-Cam Engine

-The Spider's iron-block, aluminum-head engine revved to 6,800 rpm in stock trim, and was easily upgradable.
+The Spider's iron-block, aluminum-head engine revved to 6,800 rpm in stock trim, and was easily upgraded.
 Originally displacing 1438cc, the powerplant increased in stages.
-It's final displacement of 2000cc would be used on turbo engines powering the Alfa-Romeo 155 Q4 and Lancia Delta Integrale into the early Nineties.
+It's final displacement of 2000cc would be used on turbo engines powering the Alfa-Romeo 155 Q4 and Lancia Delta Integrale into the early nineties.
 A three-decade production run makes it one of the longest produced automotive engines.

 In 1971, engine size was increased to 1608cc, advertised as 1600cc.
 Weighing slightly over 2,000 pounds and putting out about 100 horsepower, 0-60 mph times for the Spider were in the ten-second range and top speed was about 110 mph.
-Early Seventies Spiders were the hottest performance years until the fuel-injected models appeared in 1980.
+Another engine displacement increase, to 1538cc, was seen in 1971.
+Early seventies Spiders were the hottest performance years until the fuel-injected models appeared in 1980.

 Fiat 124 Abarth Spider

-In 1974, engine displacement was increased to 1756cc, advertised as 1800cc.
-This model year began the phasing-in of the upcoming 1975 federal regulation, requiring bumpers to withstand 5 MPH impacts.
-The Spider's attractive chrome bumpers were replaced with heavy, energy-absorbing 5 MPH bumpers.
+Starting in 1974, Fiat began phasing-in changes to comply with upcoming 1975 federal regulations.
+This included bumpers that would withstand 5-MPH impacts.
+The Spider's attractive chrome bumpers were replaced with heavy, energy-absorbing bumpers.
+Rear license plates were moved from the bumper to the middle of the trunk lid for better visibility.
 Overall height was raised to meet new U.S. safety regulations, and California-bound Spiders required catalytic converters.

-1975 through 1978 Fiat Spider distributors housed two sets of breaker points.
-The auxiliary set provided an additional ten degrees of timing advance, helping the engine to comply with emission standards, and also providing easier starting and running until the engine warmed up to normal operating temperature.
+Ignition distributors on 1975 through 1978 Fiat Spiders housed two sets of breaker points.
+The auxiliary set was to provide an additional ten degrees of timing advance, helping the engine to comply with emission standards, and also help starting and running until the engine warmed up to normal operating temperature.
 Whereas 1971 through 1974 Spiders were equipped with manual chokes, 1975 and later models had a water-heated automatic choke.